2023 San Jose del Monte conversion plebiscite: Campaign

 The San Jose del Monte government kickstarted its 'Yes' campaign on September 9, 2023 with the Tanglawan Festival.
-According to Representative Rida Robes, the city "desperately needs" its highly-urbanized city status, and if it stayed being a component city, it will have a small source of funds for service to its people.
+According to Representative Rida Robes, the city "desperately needs" its highly-urbanized city status, and if it stayed being a component city, it would have a small source of funds for service to its people.
 The League of Municipalities of the Philippines' Bulacan chapter pledged its support through a manifesto.
 All six members of the House of Representatives from Bulacan supported the proposal.
 The National Movement of Young Legislators Bulacan Chapter was also for the proposal.
 The Iglesia ni Cristo backed the proposal, as well.

-However, the city's 2nd district councilor Romeo Agapito said that the city is not yet ready for the status, citing higher taxes, unemployment and aid from the provincial capitol becoming limited if it did become a highly urbanized city.
-The provincial chapter of the Liga ng mga Barangay is against the proposal.
+However, the city's 2nd district councilor Romeo Agapito said that the city was not yet ready for the status, citing higher taxes, unemployment and aid from the provincial capitol becoming limited if it did become a highly urbanized city.
+The provincial chapter of the Liga ng mga Barangay was against the proposal.
 Two previous governors of Bulacan, Wilhelmino Sy-Alvarado and Roberto Pagdanganan, opposed the conversion.
 The current governor, Daniel Fernando, remarked that "no father is happy when he sees his child leave," but left the choice to the people.

 Results

 The majority of voters rejected the conversion, as declared by COMELEC two days after the plebiscite, while a tenth of those who participated in the conduct did not vote, leaving blank ballots.

 COMELEC explained that the involvement of the entire Bulacan in the plebiscite is due to a Supreme Court ruling on a similar case in Nueva Ecija, G.R.
 No. 203974: Umali v.
 COMELEC.
 (Note: In 2014, the court ordered the conduct of the same plebiscite for Cabanatuan across its mother province, but it was eventually cancelled.)
-Unlike before when only the city itself could participate in such cases, the decision indicated that all residents affected by the change of constituency in such an entity should be consulted.
+Unlike before, when only the city itself could participate in such cases, the decision indicated that all residents affected by the change of constituency in such an entity should be consulted.

+Do you agree to the City of San Jose del Monte, Province of Bulacan becoming a 'Highly-Urbanized City'?